jadecobra/python_tdd_exercises/source/truth_table_09_converse_non_implication.rst

     def converse_non_implication(p, q):
         return False

-  since the first two cases pass, the terminal shows an :doc:`AssertionError` for the third case
+  since the first two cases pass, the terminal shows an :doc:`/AssertionError` for the third case
 * I add a condition for it

   .. code-block:: python